obsidian-tasks-group/obsidian-tasks/docs/Scripting/Expressions.md

 ## What are Expressions?

-- Language is JavaScript
+- Language is JavaScript.
-- The expression is a string instruction
+- The expression is a string instruction.
 - Depending on the context, one or two tasks are passed in to the expression, and a calculation is performed.
+  - As of Tasks X.Y.Z, in fact only a single task is passed in, to implement [[Custom Grouping]].
-- Calculate some new value based on the input
+- Tasks then calculates a value from the inputs.

 ## Example expressions